cablehead/vanilla/README.rst

    patching.
 Vanilla is *strict* about *never monkey patching*, with a focus on being explicit and easy to reason about.

--  **pragmatic**: it let's you quickly assemble services which will run on Linux.
-But only Linux.
-This makes it easier to avoid introducing dependencies on cross platform asynchronous UI libraries like libevent, libev and libuv making vanilla PyPy support simple.

 Project Status
 --------------